Acceptable Use Policy

 Copyright Infringement & Digital Millennium Copyright Act

 DFN respects the intellectual property rights of others.
 The Digital Millennium Copyright Act of 1998 (the “DMCA” found at 17 U.S.C. § 512) provides that owners of copyrighted works who believe that their rights under U.S. copyright law have been infringed may report alleged infringements to service providers like DFN.
-In accordance with the DMCA and other applicable laws, DFN maintains a policy that provides for the termination of IP Services, under appropriate circumstances, if Customer is found to be a repeat infringer and/or if Customer’s IP Services are used repeatedly for infringement (the “Repeat Infringer Policy”).
-DFN may terminate IP Services at any time with or without
+In accordance with the DMCA and other applicable laws, DFN maintains a policy that provides for the termination of IP Services, under appropriate circumstances as determined by DFN, if Customer is found to be a repeat infringer and/or if Customer’s IP Services are used repeatedly for infringement (the “Repeat Infringer Policy”).
+DFN may terminate IP Services at any time with or without notice to Customers.

 DFN has no obligation to investigate possible copyright infringements with respect to materials transmitted by Customer or any other users of the IP Services.
 However, DFN will process valid notifications of claimed infringement under the DMCA, and continued receipt of infringement notifications for Customer’s account will be used as a factor in determining whether Customer is a repeat infringer.
 In addition, DFN may voluntarily participate, on terms acceptable to DFN, in copyright alert and graduated response programs.